inspiredminds/contao-unified-news-aliases/README.md

 Assuming that the language settings of your news archives are already properly set up there are only two steps necessary to use the functionality of this extension:

 1. Enable the unified aliases in the language settings of your main news archive.
-2. Use the _Newsreader for unified aliases_ newsreader module instead of the regular newsreader module.
+2. Use the _Newsreader for unified aliases_ module instead of the regular newsreader module.